 Facilities

-Our laboratory is located within the Engineering Science Building of the Materials Research Laboratory and it has about 1300 ft2 of dedicated research space, which is separated into a smaller laboratory space of about 400 ft2 dedicated to sample growth and the remainder for sample characterization.
+One of our laboratories is located within the Engineering Science Building of the Materials Research Laboratory and it has about 1300 ft2 of dedicated research space, which is separated into a smaller laboratory space of about 400 ft2 dedicated to sample growth and the remainder for sample characterization.
+The other laboratory located in the basement of the Materials Research Laboratory houses a state-of-the-art dilution refrigerator with a three-axis vector magnet.
 Aside from our own laboratories, we frequently make use of shared user facilities at the Materials Research Laboratory as well as the Argonne National Laboratory.
 In the following, an overview of our own laboratory facilities and equipment will be provided.

 Sample Preparation Laboratory